bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/ablackswansong985.markdown

 I was expecting a [euroweenie](http://www.urbandictionary.com/define.php?term=euroweenie) art film but the Swan exceeded my expectations by being — what’s that word — *entertaining*.
-I particularly enjoyed being fooled until last scene.
+I particularly enjoyed being fooled until the last scene.
 There is nothing I hate more than figuring out what’s going on in a movie.
 I demand that lovely confused state of mind before all is revealed.
 And for the denouement, I expect coherence and logic.
 I was